castorini/anserini/docs/experiments-msmarco.md

 ```

 # Retrieving Dev set
-Since queries of the set are too many (+100k), it would take a long time to retrieve all of them.
+Since there are too many queries in the dev set (+100k), it would take a long time to retrieve all of them.
 To speed this up, we use only the queries that are in the qrels file:
 ```
 python ./src/main/python/msmarco/filter_queries.py --qrels=${DATA_DIR}/qrels.dev.small.tsv --queries=${DATA_DIR}/queries.dev.tsv --output_queries=${DATA_DIR}/queries.dev.small.tsv
 ```